“Can I get a section 10?”

 Some private lawyers charge a lot for promises about section 10 dismissals.
 If you have been charged with a crime, please get advice at Arc Legal & Advocacy first.
 Our very experienced lawyer can give practical advice and assess your situation without charging $300 an hour.

 Think a section 10 dismissal is a magic wand?

 There are some mistakes a section 10 dismissal can’t erase.

-- A section 10(b) dismissal – good behaviour bond – will be recorded as a conviction until the duration of the order has expired (it will then become 'spent').
+- A section 10(1)(b) conditional release order will be recorded as a conviction until the duration of the order has expired (it will then become 'spent').

 - For some driving offences, courts cannot grant a second section 10 bond where the offender has had the benefit of one in the previous five years.

 - Following the Guideline Judgment Concerning the Offence of High Range Prescribed Concentration of Alcohol, it is virtually impossible to get for a high range drink driving offences.

 - The NSW Court Of Criminal Appeals has also ruled out section 10 for crimes that involve intentionally or recklessly damaging property.